In 6 Reasons Why Squarespace is an Excellent Choice, I begin by telling you that Squarespace isn’t designed to be a platform for everyone.

 You don’t like unexpected changes.

-Recently, Squarespace changed the cookie banner not once, but twice with very little notice.
+For example, a while back, Squarespace changed the cookie banner code not once, but twice in a row with very little notice.
 Developers and designers were sent scrambling to fix their cookie banner code across the websites they maintained.
+Many designers find that they have to update their Squarespace training videos more regularly than they would like to keep up with the changes.
+And often these designers don’t find out there was a change until a client comes to them looking for answers.

 You want access to hosting options.

-Squarespace is an excellent all-in-one platform where you can get a domain, get hosting, and design your website.
+Squarespace is an excellent all-in-one platform where you can get a domain, hosting, simple analytics, email, newsletter campaigns, and a beautiful template for your website.

-But if you want options (perhaps a hosting service made for high-traffic websites), you’ll need to look elsewhere.
+But if you want more hosting options (perhaps a hosting service made for high-traffic websites), you’ll need to look elsewhere.

 You want a multilingual e-commerce experience.

-Multiple languages isn’t a feature offered by Squarespace, but it’s possible to add support for other languages with custom code.
+Multiple languages isn’t a feature offered by Squarespace, though it’s possible to add support for other languages with custom code.

 What to do if Squarespace isn’t a good fit

 Don’t panic!
-Squarespace is great for simple websites, but you will run into clients who could use a different platform.
+Squarespace is great for beautiful and simple websites, but you will run into clients who could use a different platform.

 For example, WordPress and Shopify are both great and have their own list of pros and cons.

-As a Squarespace designer, you can network with designers that specialize in those platforms or you can team up with a developer who can develop on the platform of your choice.
+- team up with a developer who can develop on the platform of your choice

 What platform do you design for?
 Are you considering other platforms for your clients?
 Leave a comment and let me know.